MA Chinese and History

 If international travel restrictions allow, you will spend Year 3 abroad, either in China or Taiwan, turning classroom learning into living engagement with Chinese and East Asian culture.

-Besides developing your language and cross-cultural communication skills in an immersive environment, you will begin work on your dissertation and submit a detailed dissertation proposal on a topic related to Chinese studies.
+Besides developing your language and cross-cultural communication skills in an immersive environment, you will:

 If international travel is not possible, you will be offered alternative ways of engaging with your subjects.
 This will allow you to meet your learning outcomes and prepare for your final year.